shubd96/OpenMRS-Manual-QA-Project/Bug_Reports.md

 3. Try to proceed or submit the form.

 ### Expected Result:
-The system should reject input with special characters or numbers, showing an appropriate error message.
+Input should not be accepted as it contains special characters and numbers, which are not valid characters for name field.

 ### Actual Result:
-The form **accepts** the input without any validation error.
+Input is accepted without any error message by the field.

 ### Status:
 Fail

 ### Notes:
-The **Name** field should accept only alphabetic characters.
-Special characters and numbers must be restricted through frontend validation.
+There is no clear requirements available but in general the name field should not accept special characters and numbers as input.

 ---